google-research/bert/README.md

 In additional, this parameter can be adjusted:
 * The number of GPUs used.

+### C. LAMB Optimizer

+LAMB “Layer-wise Adaptive Moments optimizer for Batch training” is implemented as an optional feature.
+To use the LAMB optimizer, please run `pre_training.py` with the `--optimizer_type` commandline options set to `lamb`.
+If left unset or set to `adam`, the pre-training defaults to the ADAM optimizer.

 ## Below is the original Google README

 **\*\*\*\*\* New March 11th, 2020: Smaller BERT Models \*\*\*\*\***